-A writer and editor for more than twenty years, my work has appeared in numerous publications, including USA Today where I was the only writer granted on-set access to the cast and crew of Katharine Hepburn's final movie, One Christmas.
+A writer and editor for more than twenty-five years, my work has appeared in numerous publications, including USA Today where I was the only writer granted on-set access to the cast and crew of Katharine Hepburn's final movie, One Christmas.

 In 1995, I was invited by Derek Taylor, the Beatles longtime friend and press agent, to travel to London for a behind-the-scenes look at the making of The Beatles Anthology.

 While there, I convinced the notoriously reclusive Neil Aspinall — a quiet force behind the Fab Four for more than four decades — to give me some one-on-one time.

 In the course of my career, I've interviewed countless celebrities — from Hollywood royalty to American Icons — and written about an array of topics that range from lifestyle and trends to breakthroughs in medical research.

 My career has taken me to the front line in the fight against HIV and AIDS, and into the home of a grieving family as they struggled to understand how the bite of a mere mosquito could cut short the life of their youngest son.